 (1) In this regulation —

-“removed” means removed or required to be removed.
+removed means removed or required to be removed.

 (2) This regulation applies if under section 104O(3) or (4) of the Act demerit points are removed from the demerit points register.

 (3) A notice under section 104I(1) of the Act ceases to have effect if the giving of the notice required the cancellation of the demerit points that are subsequently removed but the notice has not resulted in —